Arcadia-Science/arcadia-computational-training/docs/arcadia-users-group/20220919-aws-s3-cli/lesson.md

 ## [Optional] Advanced usage with s5cmd

+[s5cmd](https://github.com/peak/s5cmd) is an unofficial tool to interact with AWS S3 through the command-line.
+In this section, we'll talk about the installation instructions and the differences to the official AWS S3 CLI.
+But first, why do we care about `s5cmd`?

 ### Why?

-[s5cmd](https://github.com/peak/s5cmd) is an unofficial tool to interact with AWS S3 through the command-line.
 Great news: if your machine is configured to work with the AWS CLI, it's by default configured to work with s5cmd!
 It has two benefits over the official S3 CLI:
 1. It's much faster.
+This is due to effective parallelization and bandwidth saturation.
 See [this blog post](https://joshua-robinson.medium.com/s5cmd-for-high-performance-object-storage-7071352cc09d) for benchmarking data.
 ![](s5cmd-benchmark.png)
 2. It also is compatible with Google Cloud Storage (GCS) in case you have to work with any databases that are hosted on GCS (think: Alphafold).